 But not every car crash lawyer is going to take the same approach to trying to help you get a car accident settlement.
 Certain lawyers will be able to get you more money than others because of their experience.

-Your goal should be to try to track down a reputable car crash lawyer that can do a great job for you.
+Your goal should be to try to track down a reputable car accident lawyer that can do a great job for you.
 You should also sneak a peek at how much different lawyers will charge you so the lawyer you hire doesn’t cut into your potential profits too much.